martinberger-ch/oci-monitoring/README.md

 - Internet access for download YUM packages and Ansible Galaxy role
 - OCI CLI configured with instance principal as user _oci_.
 - SELinux set to permissive
-- An OCI User and Group with _inspect all-resources_ and _request.operation='GetConfiguration'_ privileges.
+- An OCI User and Group with _inspect all-resources_ and _request.operation='GetConfiguration'_ privileges - see section below.

 ## Oracle Cloud Infrastructure - Create the user for OCI API access - based on OCI CLI